orb16/seminaRs/seminar_4_implementing_models/README.md

 * Handout (pdf)
 * R script
 * Data to be saved in your working directory (distribution_trout.txt, ozone.data.txt and tannin.txt)
 * Supplementary worked example on predicting from your models (not covered in this seminar originally, but in a separate session.)
-This has both an .Rmd, or if you are not used to using .Rmds, just use the pdf - both called "model_preddiction".
+This has both an .Rmd, or if you are not used to using .Rmds, just use the pdf - both called "model_prediction".

 __Seminar presented originally__ by Hannah Franklin and Ursula Torres at both universities: